 There are typically reasonable food offerings out at the set meal periods that offer both a hot and cold buffet option.
 Since I was flying outside of a regular meal period time, the food offering was limited to some small snacks.

 There were good airside views, although there isn’t much moving around on the apron here at most times.

-The Ottawa Air Canada Maple Leaf Lounge overall:
+My Thoughts: The Ottawa Air Canada Maple Leaf Lounge

-The Ottawa Air Canada Maple Leaf Lounge is the only option in Ottawa.
-It probably caters to most of the government destined travelers through here.
+For many years, the Ottawa Air Canada Maple Leaf Lounge was the only option in Ottawa.
+It probably caters to most of the government destined travellers through here.
 The views and the space are probably among the best part of this particular lounge, although I have seen it when it has been completely full here.
 It beats the concourse for sure.